We’re six longtime journalists passionate about our city and making journalism more accessible to all Atlantans.

-Sonam Vashi is an award-winning freelance journalist in Atlanta who’s written for the Washington Post, CNN, Atlanta Magazine, the Guardian, CJR, the Atlanta Journal-Constitution, and several others.
-She writes about criminal justice, race, immigration, and inequity in Atlanta, where she has lived nearly all her life.
+Sonam Vashi is an award-winning freelance journalist who’s written for the Washington Post, Atlanta magazine, the New York Times, CNN, the Guardian, and several others.
+She writes about criminal justice, immigration, and inequity and has subject specialties in Jim Crow–era racial terrorism, Atlanta history, and policing.
+She grew up in Norcross and has lived in Atlanta since.
 Learn more about Sonam.

 Max Blau, Head of Fundraising